Peter-diper/Prostore/README.md

-# it's not avilabe now
+# it's not available now